 There’s very few artists who’ve enjoyed the kind of success and influence over four decades that Paul Weller has.
 Even to this day he enjoys a never-ending creative peak and retains a constant critical high, continuing to push boundaries from one day to the next.

 Artists like Paul Weller are well within their rights to enjoy the fruits of their labour at leisure.
-Paul Weller has had more 'good old days' than pretty much any other British artist of his or anyone’s generation: six era-defining albums with The Jam, five with The Style Council and ten as a solo artist.
+Paul Weller has had more 'good old days' than pretty much any other British artist of his or anyone’s generation: six era-defining albums with The Jam, five with The Style Council and many more as a solo artist.
 But, of course, we know Paul Weller is not like other artists.
 He doesn’t want to look back: that’s not his way.

 In recent years Weller has released the Mercury Music Prize nominated album 'Wake Up The Nation' and been honoured in the Lifetime Achievement Category at the Ivor Novello Awards.